coder-at-heart/object-models/readme.md

 This package requires
 - PHP 8.1 and
-- Laravel 8.0 or higher.
+- Laravel 8.0 or higher (including 10).

 ## Installation